sachsy/hacks-n-notes/javascript/es6-cheatsheet.md

 ES6 brings proper tail calls.

-Tail position = the last instruction to fire before the return statement Tail call = calling another function from the tail position Close call = when the last instruction has to return to the method to do something.  eg.  return 1 + bar()
+- Tail position equals the last instruction to fire before the return statement.
+- Tail call equals calling another function from the tail position.
+- Close call equals when the last instruction has to return to the method to do something.  eg.  return 1 + bar()

 It only works on Strict Mode.